-Moral injury is one of those phrases that a lot of people have heard in relation to mental health and addiction, but which most people do not understand very much about at all.
+Moral injury is one of those phrases that a lot of people have heard in relation to mental health and addiction.
+Most people understand very little about what this means.

-With that in mind let’s take a closer look at moral injury, and in particular, its impacts on women’s core beliefs.
+With that in mind, let’s take a closer look at moral injury, and in particular, the impacts on women’s core beliefs.

 What is moral injury?

 In difficult circumstances, many people are often forced to witness traumatic events.
 Often these traumatic events will be diametrically opposed to the moral beliefs that those witnesses hold dear.
 For example, someone may see a woman being deliberately hurt but not be able to help.
 When this happens, they may experience a moral injury because they have a strong belief that protecting women is an important thing for them, and society as a whole, to do.

 Basically, moral injury is a term used to refer to distressing incidents and the traumatic impact they can have on the mental health and actions of those people who are forced to witness them.
 Individuals can experience a moral injury when a situation arises that causes them to either be witness to or even carry out, actions that are transgressive of their core beliefs and values.

 Many people have the wrong impression that moral injury is just another way of describing post-traumatic stress disorder, and although they do share some commonalities, they are distinct diagnoses in their own right.

 Many people also believe that moral injury is only something that veterans who have been engaged in combat suffer from, but again that is not accurate, and anyone who witnesses or is forced to behave in ways that are opposed to their deeply held beliefs can suffer from moral injury.

 Moral injury can show up almost immediately after a traumatic incident, or it can take much longer to present itself – sometimes even years.

 Moral injury does not always present itself immediately.
 Some people will deeply question themselves and their beliefs days after a traumatic event.
 For others, these types of troubling questions and thoughts may not surface for years.